GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 	 All of the tests should return "passed".
      (b) Configure omni_config as necessary.
          * Omni configuration is described in README-omni.txt
-         * Edit 'aggregates' to point to the url of the AM under test.
-         * Edit 'am-undertest' to point to the url of the AM under test.
          * Verify the ProtoGENI .pem files are found in the location specified in the omni_config

- (2) Write a request RSpec for AM under test.
-     (a) Move default rspec out of the way.
-         $ mv gcf-1.5/acceptance_tests/AM_API_v1/request.xml  gcf-1.5/acceptance_tests/AM_API_v1/request.xml.default
-     (b) Save request RSpec for AM under test as: gcf-1.5/acceptance_tests/AM_API_v1/request.xml

- (3) Positive testing: Run acceptance tests with a GENI credential accepted by the AM
-     (a) Set PYTHONPATH so the acceptance tests can locate omni.py:
+     (c) Set PYTHONPATH so the acceptance tests can locate omni.py:
      	 PYTHONPATH=$PYTHONPATH:path/to/gcf-1.5/src

 	 Or add the following to your ~/.bashrc: export PYTHONPATH=${PYTHONPATH}:path/to/gcf-1.5/src
-     (b) Change into the directory where you will run the acceptance test:
+     (d) Change into the directory where you will run the acceptance test:
           $ cd gcf/acceptance_tests/AM_API_v1
-     (c) Run 'rspeclint' to make sure rspeclint is in your path so that am_api_v1_accept.py can find it.
+     (e) Run 'rspeclint' to make sure rspeclint is in your path so that am_api_v1_accept.py can find it.
      	  $ rspeclint
 	  Usage: rspeclint [<namespace> <schema>]+ <document>

 	  Schema and document locations are either paths or URLs.
+ (2) (optional) Test acceptance test with default AM to ensure everything works.
-     (d) Run all of the tests:
+     (a) Run all of the tests:
           $ am_api_v1_accept.py -a am-undertest
          Optional: To run individual tests:
           $ am_api_v1_accept.py -a am-undertest Test.test_GetVersion
+     (b) The above tests should all pass.

+ (3) Configure to test AM under test.
+     (a) Configure omni_config as necessary.
+         * Edit 'aggregates' to point to the url of the AM under test.
+         * Edit 'am-undertest' to point to the url of the AM under test.
+     (b) Write a request RSpec for AM under test.
+     	 (i) Move default rspec used in (2) out of the way.
+             $ mv gcf-1.5/acceptance_tests/AM_API_v1/request.xml  gcf-1.5/acceptance_tests/AM_API_v1/request.xml.default
+         (ii) Write a request RSpec for the AM under test and save as: gcf-1.5/acceptance_tests/AM_API_v1/request.xml

+ (4) Positive testing: Run acceptance tests with a GENI credential accepted by the AM
+     (a) Run all of the tests:
+          $ am_api_v1_accept.py -a am-undertest
+         Optional: To run individual tests:
+          $ am_api_v1_accept.py -a am-undertest Test.test_GetVersion
-     (e) Correct errors and run step (3d) again, as needed.
+     (b) Correct errors and run step (4a) again, as needed.

- (4) Congratulations!
+ (5) Congratulations!
 You are done.

 Sample Output
 =============